gabrielPav/elasticbeanstalk-lemp/README.md

 ## Example installation

-- Create a new EC2 instance using any preconfigured PHP Beanstalk images - use "Launch More Like This" command;
+- Create a new EC2 instance using any preconfigured PHP Beanstalk image - use "Launch More Like This" command;
 - SSH into the instance as root and run the script:

 ```bash